Nanette Fabray: Television and film

 In the mid-1940s, Fabray worked regularly for NBC on a variety of programs in the Los Angeles area.
-In the late 1940s and early 1950s, she made her first high-profile national television appearances performing on a number of variety programs such as The Ed Sullivan Show, Texaco Star Theatre, and The Arthur Murray Party.
+In the late 1940s and early 1950s, she made her first high-profile national television appearances performing on a number of variety programs such as The Ed Sullivan Show, Texaco Star Theatre and The Arthur Murray Party.

 She also appeared on Your Show of Shows as a guest star opposite Sid Caesar.
 She appeared as a regular on Caesar's Hour from 1954 to 1956, winning three Emmys.
-Fabray left the show after a misunderstanding when her business manager, unbeknownst to her, made unreasonable demands for her third-season contract.
+Fabray left the show after a misunderstanding when her business manager made unreasonable demands for her third-season contract.
 Fabray and Caesar did not reconcile until years later.
+In December 1956, she appeared in an episode of Playhouse 90 titled "The Family Nobody Wanted" alongside Lew Ayres and Tim Hovey.

 In 1961, Fabray starred in 26 episodes of Westinghouse Playhouse, a half-hour sitcom series that also was known as The Nanette Fabray Show or Yes, Yes Nanette.
-The character was mainly loosely based on herself and her own life as a newly married couple with her husband and her new stepchildren.
+The character was loosely based on herself and her life as a newlywed with new stepchildren.

-Fabray appeared as the mother of the main character on several television series such as One Day at a Time, The Mary Tyler Moore Show, and Coach, where she played mother to real-life niece Shelley Fabares.
-Like her aunt, Shelley Fabares also appeared on One Day at a Time.
+Fabray appeared as the mother of the main character in several television series such as One Day at a Time, The Mary Tyler Moore Show and Coach, in which she played mother to real-life niece Shelley Fabares, who became a regular cast member in One Day at a Time.